Identifying Best Practices in Companion Animal Support Services

 This study aimed to measure the attitudes informing pet acquisition preferences and the barriers to pet ownership in Austin, TX.
 By understanding more about pet acquisition history, pet preference, and the social influences informing petkeeping practices, this study can inform the strategies employed by shelters in the Austin area to increase rates of adoption.

-Animal Control Policy and Enforcement
+Animal Protection and Humane Law Enforcement Policy and Enforcement

 The current emphasis on enforcement and punishment in animal control policy has disproportionately negative impacts on low-income communities in the U.S., particularly people of color.
 In this way, animal protection efforts are perpetuating many of the same inequities under examination in the human social justice movement.
 Reallocating the resources that have historically gone towards enforcement in communities to efforts that provide support in addressing the root causes of animal welfare concerns is needed to improve outcomes for pets in historically underserved communities.
 This portfolio of studies is designed to examine the impacts of progressive animal control policy.